The Best MCPs for Claude Desktop (And How I Use Them)

 While Claude is brilliant, it’s the extensions, the MCP servers, that really make it powerful.
 MCPs (or extensions if you use the Claude Extensions library), allow you to connect Claude to the outside world.
 Think: writing files, performing searches, fetching data – that type of thing.

-First, some housekeeping, if you’re new to MCP tools used in an AI assistant like Claude Desktop, I’ve written a starter guide to Claude Desktop here.
-Hopefully, this should guide you through a configuration path that teaches you everything you need to know.
+So, some housekeeping first.
+If you’re new to MCP tools in Claude Desktop, I’ve written a starter guide to Claude Desktop here.
+Should get you up and running pretty quickly.

-If you’ve only used the web version of Claude and you wonder what all the fuss is about, let me introduce you to the world of MCP connections:
+If you’ve only used the web version of Claude and you wonder what all the fuss is about, let me show you what MCP connections look like:

 Claude Desktop Extensions